The best RV bedding we have found is the RV Superbag.

 You can get the Superbag in different colors, from a single to ultra-sized (that's one size bigger than king).

-One of the key reasons we think this is the best RV bedding is because it pretty much eliminates the chore of making your bed.
+One of the key reasons we think the RV superbag is the best RV bedding is because it pretty much eliminates the chore of making your bed.

-This is especially helpful for hard to make beds such as those sofas that make into a bed found in many Class B RVs.
+This is especially helpful for hard-to-make beds such as those sofas that turn into a bed found in many Class B RVs.

-Now that we have a Class C RV with two always made single meds in the rear, we leave them unrolled and laid on top of the mattress.
-We pit an extra-large beach towel on the bed to keep it clean if Bo, our Norwegian Elkhound, decides he wants to use one of our beds for a nap.
+Now that we have an RV with two always-made single beds in the rear, we leave them unrolled and laid on top of the mattress.
+We put an extra-large beach towel on the bed to keep it clean if Bo, our Norwegian Elkhound, decides he wants to use one of our beds for a nap.

 The standard sheets that come with the RV Superbag are 200 thread 50-50 poly/cotton.
 We upgraded to 300 thread 100% cotton.